syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### groupExpand
 {:#events:groupexpand}

-Triggered when the groupexpander in the group is clicked successfully.
+Triggered when the group expander in the group is clicked successfully.

 <table class="params">
 <thead>